Robustness of the pathwise structure of fluctuations in stochastic homogenization: Main results and structure of the proof

-This quantity measures the sensitivity of the random variable $X=X(\Aa)$ wrt changes in the coefficient field localized in $D$.
+This quantity measures the sensitivity of the random variable $X=X(\Aa)$ wrt changes in the coefficient field.
 This sensitivity calculus is a building block to control the variance and the entropy of $X$ via functional inequalities in the probability space~\cite{DG1}.
-To this aim, we define a weighted norm $\Norm{\cdot}^2_\beta$ on random fields $G$ depending on $\beta>0$:
+A crucial role is played by the parameter $\beta>0$ that characterizes the decay of the covariance function of $\Aa$, and we define as follows a weighted norm $\Norm{\cdot}^2_\beta$ on random fields $G$, depending on $\beta>0$,